 I went for my initial meeting with the lung function specialist on the 18th October, so we are talking 16 days after.
 I just sat down and said, ‘would you please tell me what’s happening?’

 And he said, ‘well, unfortunately, we have to tell you that the C.T. scans showed that you have a tumour.’

 When I was in the air force particularly I was encouraged like most of the men in the forces - in fact not just men in the forces, men in general - that talking about your emotions isn’t something that men do.
 We are brought up as children not to cry, not to share our emotions.

 The fact that I have so many people in my support network of people I work with and people that live within the community, talking to more and more people about how you feel seems to have helped me cope much, much better with the last however many months that we have been coping with this and because of their support, there is no doubt that I’m much stronger and a much more positive person and I don’t know whether I would be if I hadn’t talked as often and as much as I did to a wide range of people.

 The symptoms listed are some of the most common symptoms of lung cancer, however they could also be signs of other things as well, all of which a doctor would want to see you for:

 It could be nothing to worry about, but it's worth getting checked to make sure.

 Your GP is the best person to see for help or advice but if you are struggling to contact them, there are some alternatives:

 Throughout 2019, we will also be running events throughout Hull where you can speak to the campaign team to get more information.
 Check out our social media for more information on how to find those.

-We will soon be adding our community events into a table below.
-Follow our social media to find out when the first events will be taking place.
+We will soon be adding more community events into a table below.
+Follow our social media to find out when the events will be taking place.